Blind Plutus

 FAITH ECONOMY

 Once, when Plutus was blind, he was nothing more than one deity among the many in the polytheistic order.
 In other words, before modernity, the economy was merely one limited phase within society, which nurtured a rich plurality of facets.
 But after the throne and the altar were toppled, it was Plutus, god of wealth, who seated himself upon their ruins and remains.
 And when his Plutian eye opened, all values fell from the heavens down to the plane of the economy, and a secularized monotheistic order was organized.
 Thus the economy came to occupy the throne, becoming a law that devoured all things—a despotism without remainder.
 Gone is any trace of the former world.
 The economy is no longer a part of society; instead, society has been inverted into a subordinate of the economy.
 Every human activity is reinterpreted through the language of price, and all that once lay outside the economy is reassigned into its interior.
-This historical process of modernity is precisely what the economic historian Karl Polanyi formulated as the great transformation from an “economy embedded in society” to a “society embedded in the economy”—the birth of the devil’s mill.
+This historical process of modernity is precisely what the economic historian Karl Polanyi formulated as the great transformation from an “economy embedded in society” to a “society embedded in the economy”—the birth of the satanic mill.
 The facets of society are now given meaning by the economy, stored within it, and assigned their hierarchy of value by it.
 This entire process—what we call the monotheistic phase—is none other than the embedding of society into the economy in Polanyi’s sense.
 Therefore, the sealing of Plutian eye, which is our task, lies in the decommodification of capitalism.
-For it is commodification that renders every social facet and every worldly value into price, embedding all things into the economy.
+For it is commodification that renders every social facet and every value into price, embedding all things into the economy.
 In every age, all things originally bear their innate essence.
 Yet once they are connected to this society, their value is converted into price, submerged into relativity, the death of God begins to permeate them, and they become proper commodities.
 Thus decommodification means re-embedding the economy back into society; it is the liberation of human life, of the phases of value, and of all things from the despotism of the economy.
 Decommodification, oriented toward an alternative to the commodity, is therefore the final and only chance to restore the contours of the world stolen by the economy and to return all things to their original phase.

 Yet it would be hasty to condemn the entire society now embedded within the economy.
 Monotheistic capitalism, and the secular economy it has produced, has indeed enriched us.
 Humanity, once afflicted by hunger and pain, now enjoys unprecedented prosperity through technology and the market; equality and fairness have advanced gradually, and national statistics attest to this steady progress.
 The death of God and the rise of capitalism, at the cost of every higher dimension, granted us immense calculability and ushered in tremendous material development in the real and practical world.
 Before we are human beings, we are living organisms; thus many of us, as a foundation, desire to eat as we wish, to sleep in peace, to avoid pain, to seek pleasure, and to prolong life.
 The value of capitalism, therefore, is undeniable.
 The world that lies at its endpoint will surely appear as a utopia for those who drown in entertainment, consume food, sex, and signs, and seek a comfortable lifetime.
 Yet now, in the midst of this very process, the existential functions of human life are being silently and steadily lost.
 A life no longer lived for meaning but for survival and its extension symbolizes both the achievement and the tragedy of the system.
 The more materially wealthy we become, the less spiritually fulfilled we feel; we work without reward, and at the end of abundance many still sense a profound emptiness.
 Their existence is the proof that the scales of society—unbalanced by the death of God and capitalism—have begun to warp.
 For we seek more than survival; we yearn for the true, the good, and the beautiful, and we aspire toward freedom, equality, and fraternity.
 We seek the meaning of life—higher values that transcend mere survival and exceed the realm of vital values.
 Thus the next stage of capitalism we propose is the attainment of complementarity through the inversion of the current principle of exchange.
 If the secular economy woven by commodities forms the earth of capitalism, then the new economy that accomplishes its inversion forms the ensemble that sketches the lost firmament.
 The physical and the metaphysical, utility and ethics, materiality and interiority, phenomenon and meaning, body and spirit—under the name of a new exchange, firmament and earth shall be bound once more into a single circulation, and the indivisible duality of humanity shall be reconciled.
 This is the new creation, the great transformation of capitalism.

 History, since Adam, has been irreversible.
 The paradise of those earlier days, its radiance, must be sealed away within nostalgia.
 To cling forever to the vestiges of the past as one’s foundation is frailty; to call for a simple return is mere dreaming; and to praise the market alone is a foolish act that forgets the heights of life.
 Therefore the path left to us lies neither in resigning ourselves to the present order—resting within the unstable equilibrium in which gift and redistribution support ideal values while exchange supports vital values—nor in a revolution that seeks to restore gift and redistribution, which once harmonized ideal and vital values; nor in surrendering everything to the logic of current exchange, waiting in cynical inertia for the triumphant return of Plutus.
 We must press forward into the abyss.
-Not into the present, nor the past, nor the future faintly visible ahead, but into an age whose name has not yet been spoken.
+Not into the present, nor the past, nor the future that awaits us, but into an age whose name has not yet been spoken.
 What we must accomplish is the restoration of the lost balance on a higher plane: the sublimation of exchange into a new form that harmonizes vital values and ideal values—the overcoming of modernity itself.

 Vital values advance by the inertia of desire.
 Gift, redistribution, and exchange—each of them organized the economy under this inescapable gravity.
 So long as we live, this is a universal law.
 Yet ideal values require the will of a subject.
 They breathe in this world only through those who believe in them; without a vessel, such values decay.
 Gift and redistribution entrusted everything to the subject: economic sovereignty rested with us.
 Their survival depended not on external institutions but on will itself.
 Exchange, however, objectifies sovereignty.
 Capitalism no longer requires the subject; its relativized equivalences and market-determined standards subordinate people to an external metric of value.
 In the present form of exchange there is no space for will, and thus ideal values had no refuge but in gift and redistribution.
 Therefore, the regeneration of ideal values means restoring economic sovereignty to the subject.
 What was taken by the awakening of Plutus—sovereignty, freedom—must be reclaimed.
 Secular economy, through commodification that bears within itself the death of God, collapses the continuity between objects and human beings, reducing their rich facets into a single economic plane.
 With this distance imposed—with death seeping into the subject—we become spectators, objective consumers, and in doing so we participate in the twilight of ideal values and the loss of sovereignty.
 Thus the alternative to the commodity—an object capable of bearing will—is the new principle of exchange that shelters and cultivates ideal values.
 We must now bring forth, upon the horizon of capitalism, an exchange animated by will, where the believing heart and the believing mind themselves become power.
 The economic principle contains a duality: a facet that projects desire and a facet that bears will; vital values that sustain human life and ideal values that elevate it; the secular economy woven by commodities and the new economy woven by their alternative.
 When this indivisible harmony is bound once again, capitalism will overcome modernity, and the prologue of the next epoch will begin.

 God is not dead—only our vessel is.
 We have not lost the divine itself, but the structure capable of bearing it.
-Yet through long labor of thought, we have uncovered a new vessel in which conviction may dwell—a weapon of hope that resists the chain of death.
+Yet through long labor of thought, we have uncovered a new vessel in which our intention may dwell—a weapon of hope that resists the chain of death.
 Here we proclaim the advent of a new economy.
 Opposed to commodification—the process that administers the death of God to every object—there arises its counter-form: an alternative whose power rests on belief, on the heart, crystallized into ideal values.
 Its name is security—the heir to the crown, the new vessel of humankind.
 But today, its powers lie sunken within the market, its structural potential confined inside the financial forms of the secular economy.
 Although the system itself was already established in the nineteenth century, most still understand securities merely as instruments of profit, failing to recognize their structural capacity to found a new order of capitalism.
 Why is this so?
 Because we ourselves have been contaminated by the death of God and by capitalism.
 Since modernity, economic rationality has assumed that price must be grounded in external factors—labor, production, utility, scarcity, supply and demand.
 Thus, securities whose prices are linked to fundamental assets such as gold, real estate, or equities are regarded as valid, because they are backed by external criteria like physical scarcity, market valuations, or corporate earnings.
 As a result, the modern security rests on a rationalist premise: that it must possess fundamental grounding; anything without such grounding is dismissed as fiction, illusion, or fraud.
 For example, in equity markets, subjects make buy–sell decisions by referring to values calculated through countless formulas and models.
 Prices far above these modeled values are condemned as excessive, and all those who do not believe in the security’s worth sell their holdings.
 Likewise, meme-coins in the cryptocurrency market have repeatedly been criticized for lacking fundamental grounding, accused of being mere breeding grounds for fictitious financial games.
 Yet this logic excludes a different possibility latent within securities: that a security may function as an exchange principle that composes a heavenly economy—its price formed not by external measures but by the will of the subject as its absolute basis.
 This is the next phase of exchange.
 Stock ownership contains faith within it.
 For the portion of a stock’s price that diverges from the external measures produced by countless models is, in fact, the very manifestation of those who believe in possibilities opened toward the future.
 A corporation may, to be sure, attempt to forecast that future through rational procedures.
 Yet there has never been a history in which the future was fully determined, and in the end, the decisive judgment always returns to the subject.
 Here, no coupling with fundamentals exists; the act of holding is sustained, in part, by belief.
 And under the rationalist premise, the collapse of a bubble in any given security is a form of secularization.
 Just as the death of God drove Homo economicus from the church to the office, the collapse of belief drives price toward what is taken to be fundamental.
 Thus, the rationalist premise absolutizes a particular future: that belief will, sooner or later, disintegrate, and that price will ultimately converge to fundamentals—that the secularization of securities is their destined end.

-Yet, to insist that all of our beliefs will, in the end, collapse is nothing other than the logic of the death of God—and of capitalism.
+Yet, to insist that all of our beliefs will, in the end, collapse is nothing other than the logic of the death of God—and of modern capitalism.
 “Secularization will, sooner or later, be completed.”
 Such was the prophecy of the modern rationalists, and in this century they are witnessing its failure.
 To believe is elemental to humanity; faith is imperishable.
 Certainly, a portion of it may be destined to fall under the blows of rationalist discourse.
 Yet so long as the agent of the economy is we human beings, faith will ceaselessly dwell within us.
 Thus faith stands, in its own right, as fundamental—as fundamental as the rationalist outcomes modeled by countless theories.
 In this sense, the cryptocurrency market, though immature, may be seen as a precursor to a new world of exchange founded upon belief.
 Many meme-coins surge in price not because of fundamental earnings or assets but through a pure aggregation of subjective forces—collective frenzy, fashion, impulse—and collapse the moment that heat cools.
 There, price is formed solely by belief without fundamentals; accordingly, the distortion of belief immediately brings about the collapse of price.
 The secularization of faith without fundamentals reveals nothingness—nihilism.
 Meme-coins, then, are a wild demonstration of the very thing modern rationalism sought to exclude: that belief, by its own force, can create value.
 Yet at the same time, such belief is shallow, temporary, and fragile, for it depends upon price itself; it has not yet come to embody ideal values.
 It resembles an early religion that flares without institutions, without rites, without doctrine—only to extinguish just as quickly.
 But this does not prove, as the rationalist premise would claim, the inevitable secularization of securities.
 It is merely that they are still incomplete.
 Meme-coins are indeed pure belief without fundamentals, but they are also playful belief without ideals.
 However, if historically universal ideal values were to reside within them—if frenzy and fashion were to be replaced by salvation and Raison d'être —then belief, and therefore price, would be immortal.
 Here, a new possibility of exchange emerges.
 We proclaim the advent of an economy grounded in faith: an economy of will woven not by commodities but by securities—an alternative to the secular economy of the commodity.
 We call this horizon the Faith Economy.
 Under this principle, the grounding of value is no longer an external rationalist measure but is restored within the subject; value appears not as relative comparison but as absolute belief.
 Likewise, price ceases to be the aggregate of social agreements about external metrics; instead, it moves in accordance with the proportion of believers who hold the security as its fundamental.
 Thus, value is liberated from external guarantees, and the very act of believing becomes the principle that structures the economy.
 From the standpoint of rationalism, this is indeed a fictitious economy—for it has no standardized external measure, and what supports each security is the totality of the holders’ internal belief.
 Yet in societies prior to modernity, belief itself served as the ground of value, the condition that allowed value to come into being.
 Thus, an economy in which faith provides the basis of value is, in fact, the natural structure of human society.
 Therefore, to condemn absolute price-formation grounded in faith—to dismiss securities as components of a Faith Economy as mere fiction—is an operation of modern reason.
 Just as modern rationalism declared religion a fiction destined to collapse and be secularized, so the rationalist premise of the secular economy declares the Faith Economy a fiction destined to fail and collapse.
 It is in this sense that Marx’s description of securities as "fictitious capital" was profoundly suggestive: ultimately, fiction can be expressed only in the language of fiction.

 Thus, economic activity within this structure appears not as market competition founded on relative comparison, but as an absolute enlightenment—a mode of expansion in which each system autonomously unfolds according to its own value-principle.
 In this domain, any common evaluative scale is inherently meaningless; each system develops according to its internal logic, without mediation through comparison with others.
 This mode of being closely resembles the tendency observed in eras marked by the rise of multiple religious systems, in which early faith communities expanded not through relative comparison with rival religions but through the sheer force of their own belief.
 In this sense, religious value is the very paradigm of faith-based value.
 Many believers of old asked nothing of superiority or inferiority; guided solely by the heat of their own faith, they expanded their communities.
 This was not a relative competition based on objective or external measures, but an absolute enlightenment grounded in subjective and internal conviction.
 Indeed, the soteriologies, rituals, existential values, and exertions of will that each system wove may well be comparable, and one cannot deny a certain structural sameness among them.
 The same applies to securities: because each security ultimately outputs as a price, it is theoretically possible to compute its price-stability or investment performance.
 Yet such objectivist attitudes—held by scholars or investors—are meaningless for the believers who sustain a genuine religion or an absolute security.
 In all systems, the pillar that supports the structure lies not in institutions or external measures, but in the enlightenment of subjects who house faith within themselves.
 Thus, the relative dimension of an absolute security, like that of religion, contributes nothing to its essential value.
 Put differently, its true vocation is not a struggle for relative advantage but a pluralist enlightenment, in which multiple value-systems unfold in parallel according to their own internal principles—an absolute plurality.
 The decline of price within the Faith Economy mirrors the life of religion.
 Throughout history, religions have suffered countless ordeals, each bringing faith to the brink of crisis.
 Plague, persecution, secularization, and war again and again forced communities into decisive choices, and at times faith indeed lost its power.
 Yet through the prayers of the devout, faith revived again and again, restoring its force.
 So, too, with absolute securities: they may fluctuate under rationalist premises, critical discourse, or the collapse of fragile forms of belief; they may even face the prospect of disintegration.
 Indeed, many securities whose value was “believed” simply because everyone else was buying—because prices were rising—have been recorded in history as bubble collapses.
 This is inevitable, for religions founded on the equally fragile basis of “believing because everyone else believes” have likewise been culled by history.
 However, if a security can come to house a faith that transcends such contingent choices—if it can construct a truly universal system—then through the will of those who believe, pray, and place their faith in its value, the security will revive again and again.